“Not in Assisted Living (Yet): Dispatches from the Edge of Independence!

 And please know that the ages of my preferred eye candy have changed over the years.
 When I was in my teens, any male over twenty scared the pants off me (another overused expression).
 And here’s where I should probably admit that eye candy has more to do with sexual attraction than romance.
 Oops.
 Forget I wrote this paragraph.

 That was fun.
 Now I need to get serious and explain why I have such fond memories of reading romance novels and how I owe the genre for giving me an amazing turnaround in my love of reading.
-I shared in my post for E is for Education that I’m mildly dyslexic, and although I still won’t read in public—some words still don’t compute in my brain—I’m no longer ashamed to admit my past struggles with the written word.
+I shared in my post for E is for Education that I’m mildly dyslexic, and although I still won’t read out loud in public—some words still don’t compute in my brain—I’m no longer ashamed to admit my past struggles with the written word.
 And maybe that’s the real gift romance gave me.
 I may not chase romance anymore, but I still chase stories to blog about — and that’s enough of a happily‑ever‑after for me. ©

 Monday, April 20, 2026